Gugash Magani: Second spell at Flamurtari Vlorë

 On 25 May 2016.
 Magani was appointed new manager of Flamurtari Vlorë by penning a three-year contract, returning in Vlorë for the first time since 2011.
 His second spell with Flamurtari didn't go as expected, as the team won only one league match in the first seven weeks.
 Problems outside the field had its impact on the team during Magani's tenure in the club.

 On 17 October, following the 4–0 away loss to Partizani Tirana in the matchday 7, Magani resigned from his post.
 His request was initially denied by club administrator Sinan Idrizi who stated that he was going to talk with him to reconsider his decision.

 Magani was not with the team for the next league match against Laçi, and his resign was confirmed on 25 October.

 Third term at Teuta Durrës

 On the same day on 25 October, Magani returned to Teuta Durrës for a third spell with the club.

-Trepça'89

 Personal life

 His sons Artur Magani and Endrien Magani are both professional footballers, Artur currently play for Ballkani and Endrien plays for Lushnja.